HewlettPackard/python-opsramp/README.md

   The contents are described in the OpsRamp docs and helper functions for creating these dicts are provided here.
   - activate(uuid) -> marks the client as "active" in OpsRamp.
   - suspend(uuid) -> marks the client as "suspended" in OpsRamp. _This takes 10+ seconds to run._
-  - terminate(uuid) -> terminates the client in OpsRamp.
-The API docs say that this call deletes the client but in reality that does not appear to happen.
-Our experience has been that the client will still be listed in future API calls and the OpsRamp UI.
-It's unclear what if anything this call actually does...
+  - terminate(uuid) -> terminates the client in OpsRamp. _The API docs say that this call deletes the client but in reality it just goes onto an "inactive" list that is retrievable through the API and visible in the UI.
+OpsRamp say that clients on the inactive list will get garbage collected eventually, but I couldn't get clarity on how long "eventually" is._
-  _We do not know at this time how to delete a client properly in OpsRamp._
   - @staticmethod mkHours(day\_start=datetime.time(9, 0),
                 day\_end=datetime.time(17, 0),
                 week\_start=2, week\_end=6,